GerBreOwn/gsb-wx.me/content/weather-today/temperature-today.md

 date: 2021-03-06T19:14:12+08:00
 weight: 1
 type: page
-publishdate: current_date
 ---

-This page will show the current temperature for today at my location as of.
+This page will show the current temperature for today at my location as of: {{.GitInfo.authorDate}}

 It has a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.